 Take the above case as an example.
 The final result: Retrieve knowledge with "User" being "Internal" and "Department" being "R&D", as well as untagged knowledge.

-Set the API parameter to "OR"
+Set the API parameter to "or"

 When importing multiple parameters that map to multiple labels, it will retrieve knowledge containing any label as well as untagged knowledge.